 Are you still reading this?
 Good!
 That means our call-to-action (aka CTA) worked.
 If you want people to complete an action, you need to explicitly ask for it.
 The more options we get, the fewer actions we take.

 If you have even one strong CTA in your marketing emails, your website’s traffic will spike.
 CTAs like: “Sign Up for Free,” “Buy Now,” or “Claim Your Free Trial,” are classic examples that work.
 To maximize clicks, make sure your CTA contrasts visually from the rest of your email.
+You can also add it to your signature, such as in these best email signature examples.

 06. Prepare a landing page